 LEGAL ADVICE, REFERRAL AND CASEWORK

-Most funded CLCs are also able to offer a limited casework service.
-As CLCs have few staff lawyers and a number of competing priorities, only a small proportion of clients seeking advice are likely to be offered casework assistance.
-Matters are accepted according to guidelines developed by each centre having regard to factors such as the other services that are available in their area, the perceived needs of the local community, the requirements of any targeted funding they may receive, the hardship that may be suffered by the client if assistance is not provided, the likelihood that acting in a particular matter may benefit a group of disadvantaged people beyond the particular client, and whether centre staff have the relevant expertise to assist the client.
+Many CLCs provide casework services in addition to advice services.
+Matters are accepted according to guidelines having regard to factors such as conflicts of interest, the other services that are available, the needs of the local community, the requirements of any funding agreements, the hardship that may be suffered by the client if assistance is not provided, the likelihood that acting in a particular matter may benefit a group of disadvantaged people beyond the particular client, and whether the CLC has the relevant expertise and capacity to assist the client.

 COMMUNITY LEGAL EDUCATION

 CLCs are very active in providing community legal education (CLE).
-In 2019/20 CLCs undertook 6,615 CLE activities.
-These activities usually aim to provide information about avoiding legal problems or to assist the resolution of legal problems, or provide information to help people recognise their legal rights.
-The way in which CLE is delivered varies widely; from visits to schools and community groups to working with local media or community development projects.
-Some CLCs also produce educational material in plain English and/or translated into community languages.
-Some, especially those that specialise in a particular area of law, prepare specialist guides for community workers and other lawyers.
+In 2019/20, CLCs undertook 6,615 CLE activities.
+CLE aims to help people to avoid legal problems or to assist the resolution of legal problems.
+It also equips people to understand their legal rights.
+The way in which CLE is delivered varies widely, from visits to schools and community groups, to working with local media or community development projects.
+Some CLCs also produce educational material in plain English and other languages.

 LAW REFORM AND POLICY WORK

-CLCs play an important role in identifying legal issues that affect their client groups.
-In 2017/18, 78% of CLCs undertook policy advocacy and law reform activities.
-CLCs do this through participating in advisory councils, writing law reform submissions and working with government.
-Through the experience of their advice and casework services CLCs acquire knowledge about the way in which the law or the absence of law affects the lives of their disadvantaged clients.
-CLCs use this information to provide advice to government on policy development and work towards improvements in laws and the administration of the legal system.
+CLCs play an important role in identifying legal issues that affect their communities and client groups.
+CLCs do this through participating in advisory committees, writing law reform submissions and working with government.
+Through the experience of their advice and casework services, CLCs have direct insight into how the law affects their clients and local communities.

 3.2.3 INDIGENOUS LEGAL ORGANISATIONS